BrianKolowitz/data-focused-python/lectures/Week 04 - Data Processing and Visualization Part 1/02 - Basic Medical Data Visualization.md

-From the codbook above we see these are coded values that we can remap.
+From the codebook above we see these are coded values that we can remap.

 ```python